-- Extended time on exams and/or assignments
+- Extended time on exams and/or assignments.

-- Alternate location for exams
+- Alternate location for exams.

-- Use of a calculator
+- Use of a calculator.

-- Moving classrooms to accessible locations
+- Moving classrooms to accessible locations.

-- Access to audiobooks
+- Access to audiobooks.

-- It is a student’s choice to self-identify as a student with a disability and/or medical/mental health condition and also to use accommodations once received.
-The student must first engage with the ASAS and following that remain actively involved and engaged with the office and their faculty each semester.
-Students are encouraged to connect with our Associate Director regularly as they learn to self-advocate.
-See our ASAS Student Accommodations Handbook for more student responsibilities.
+- College is different from high school and the first step is self-advocacy.
+It is a student’s choice to self-identify as a student with a disability and/or medical/mental health condition and also to use accommodations once received.
+The student must first engage with the Accessibility Services Office and following that remain actively involved and engaged with our office and their faculty each semester.
+Students are encouraged to connect with our Student Access & Support Specialist regularly as they learn to self-advocate.
+See our student responsibilities.

-- Deadlines: Although we do accept documentation at any time during the year, to ensure time to implement the requested accommodations prior to the term, please see below:
+Deadlines: Although we do accept documentation at any time during the year, to ensure time to implement the requested accommodations prior to the term, please see below:

-Housing documentation for returning students requesting an accommodation for the following year must be submitted by March 1 prior to the room selection process for the following year.
+- Returning students: All housing documentation for returning students requesting an accommodation for the following year must be submitted by March 1 prior to the room selection process for the following year.